eigerco/zcash-android-demo-app/README.md

    - Decode Unified Address: paste a unified address and see the addresses it is composed of
    - Get transparent balance: paste a transparent address and get its total balance.

+## Spending & Sync

-BEFORE being able to spend anything, you need to have the notes saved in the internal database.
+Before being able to spend anything, you need to have the notes saved in the internal database.
+That means you need to download blocks AFTER the transaction is mined and confirmed.
 So, in general, for spending, this is how an ideal scenario goes:
  - Write down the seed chosen for the wallet in `Constants`.
 It's an array of unsigned bytes.
 An ideal length would be 32.
  - After creating the wallet, you may get the transparent and shielded address so created.
 The shielded address belongs to the sapling pool.
  - Get TAZs to the **shielded** address [here](https://faucet.zecpages.com/) (or some other faucet for testnet).
+ - Wait 5-10 minutes, check for example [here](https://blockexplorer.one/zcash/testnet) for when the transaction gets mined.
  - After you see that the transaction was mined and got at least one confirmation (or how many were set in `Constants`),
  - Tap on "Download blocks".
 You should see that the note was downloaded because it will be visible under spendable notes in the main page, or if you paste the transaction hash in "Explore the transaction".
  - You should be all set to go to "Spend a note", and follow from there.